denizyuret/Knet.jl/docs/softmax.rst

    p_i = \frac{\exp y_i}{\sum_{c=1}^C \exp y_c}

 where :math:`i,c\in\{1,\ldots,C\}` range over classes, and :math:`p_i, y_i, y_c` refer to class probabilities and values for a single instance.
-This is called the **softmax function** (``soft`` operation in Knet).
+This is called the **softmax function**.
 A model that converts the unnormalized values at the end of a linear regression to normalized probabilities for classification is called the **softmax classifier**.

 We need to figure out the backward pass for the softmax function.
 In other words if someone gives us the gradient of some objective